Lene Lovich: 1976–1985: Stateless, Flex, No Man's Land

 In 1976, Lovich released a 7" three-track "maxi-single" in the UK under her own name, aimed at the Christmas market: "I Saw Mommy Kissing Santa Claus/The Christmas Song (Merry Christmas To You)/Happy Christmas" (Polydor 2058 812).
 In 1977, Lovich, along with recording engineer Alain Wisniak, provided lyrics for "Supernature" a song featuring music composed by French percussionist and disco music performer Cerrone.
 The song, with its surreal lyrics describing a world in which nature has risen to fight against desecration and destruction by humanity, is indicative of Lovich's interest in animal rights issues.
 In 1978, disc jockey and author Charlie Gillett presented her recording of "I Think We're Alone Now", a cover version of a song originally performed by Tommy James and the Shondells, to Stiff Records boss Dave Robinson.
-Robinson immediately proposed to release it as a single on Stiff, for which Lovich and Chappell had to write and record a B-side at short notice.
+Robinson immediately suggested releasing it as a single on Stiff, for which Lovich and Chappell had to write and record a B-side at short notice.
 They came up with "Lucky Number", which was then released as an A-side and became a Top 3 hit in the UK Singles Chart.

 Invited by Robinson to participate in the forthcoming Be Stiff Route 78 Tour in 1978, Lovich quickly recorded her first album for Stiff, Stateless, which contained "Lucky Number" and another Top 20 hit, "Say When".
 Lovich's musical style combined her own quirky inventions with contemporary punk rock and new wave styles.
 She then recorded the albums Flex and No-Man's-Land for Stiff over the next few years, as well as an EP titled New Toy, the title cut penned by touring band member Thomas Dolby.
 She also recorded vocals for "Picnic Boy" by the Residents.

-Lovich co-wrote with Chappell and Chris Judge Smith and performed Mata Hari, a play/musical at the Lyric Hammersmith, London in October and November of 1982.
+Lovich co-wrote with Chappell and Chris Judge Smith and performed Mata Hari, a play/musical at the Lyric Hammersmith, London in October and November 1982.
 During this time she was having disputes with Stiff.
 The success of the show and pressure from Epic, her U.S. label, persuaded Stiff to release and promote No Man's Land.